chahk0129/chahk0129.github.io/_pages/about.md

 Research Interests
 ------
 My research interests include data-intensive systems.
-In particular, I am highly interested in leveraging overall system performance using advanced technologies.
+In particular, I am highly interested in leveraging system performance using new hardware and advanced technologies.